byuistats/DS250-Cannon/content/Slides/Introduction/day01/_index.md

 ## Announcements

-1. Pizza opening social for BioStats, DataSci, MathEd/Comp, and MathSci majors and faculty this Thursday, 9/15, 11:30AM in RKS 229
-1. Computing Lab  4:30PM - 6:30PM all weekdays except Wednesday (no lab).
+1. Computing Lab  4:30PM - 6:30PM all weekdays except Wednesday.
 Saturday from 10AM-12PM
+    * Slack channel #tutoring_lab
 1. Data Science Society - Wednesday's at 6PM

 ## What is a Data Scientist?